 -

 Place the jar in the canner using your jar lifter.
-Repeat steps 7-11 until all sauce is used or all jars that fit in your canner are filled.
+Repeat the steps until all sauce is used or all jars that fit in your canner are filled.

 -